AnishPimpley/anishpimpley.github.io/index.md

 ## Misc

-I spend most of my leisure time cooking, learning music instruments and climbing (with varying degree of success.
+I spend most of my leisure time cooking, learning musical instruments and climbing (with varying degree of success).
 I love ranting about terrible urban design and discussing geo-politics.
 I am fascinated by all sorts of meta information, which doesn't help my case of going down random internet rabbit holes.